-Although most of the waterfall is within the Zimbabwe border with a small section flowing over the Zambian side of the border, the waterfall can only be viewed face on across the gorge from Zimbabwe.
+Most of the waterfall is within the Zimbabwe border with a small section flowing over the Zambian side of the border.

 The Zambezi River has its source in Zambia, close to the confluence of the Congo, Angola and Zambian borders, from where it flows to the Indian Ocean over a total distance of 2 574 km, giving it the distinction of being the fourth longest river in Africa.